Big Learning with Bayesian Methods: Scalable Algorithms

-{\bf Divide-and-Conquer}: Methods in the second category avoid extensive communication among machines by running independent MCMC chains for each mini-batch and obtaining samples drawn from local posteriors via a single communication.
-One key step is on combining the samples from local posteriors, which has attracted a lot of attention recently.
-For example, the Consensus Monte Carlo~\cite{Scott:2013}~directly combines local samples by a weighted average, which is valid under an implicit Gaussian assumption while lacking of guarantees for non-Gaussian cases;~\cite{Neiswanger:2014} approximates each local posterior with either an explicit Gaussian or a Gaussian-kernel KDE so that combination follows an explicit density product; \cite{Wang:2013} builds upon the KDE idea one step further by representing the discrete KDE as a continuous Weierstrass transform; and ~\cite{Minsker:2014} proposes to calculate the geometric median of local posteriors (or M-posterior), which is provably robust to the presence of outliers.
+{\bf Divide-and-Conquer}: Methods in this category avoid extensive communication among machines by running independent MCMC chains on each shard and aggregating samples drawn from local posteriors via a single communication.
+Aggregating the local samples is the key step, with a lot of recent progress.
+For example, the consensus Monte Carlo~\cite{Scott:2013}~directly combines local samples by a weighted average, which is valid under an implicit Gaussian assumption while lacking of guarantees for non-Gaussian cases;~\cite{Neiswanger:2014} approximates each local posterior with either an explicit Gaussian or a Gaussian-kernel KDE so that combination follows an explicit density product; \cite{Wang:2013} builds upon the KDE idea one step further by representing the discrete KDE as a continuous Weierstrass transform; and ~\cite{Minsker:2014} proposes to calculate the geometric median of local posteriors (or M-posterior), which is provably robust to the presence of outliers.
 The M-posterior is approximately solved by the Weiszfeld's algorithm~\cite{Beck:2014} by embedding the local posteriors in a reproducing kernel Hilbert space.

 The potential drawback of these embarrassingly parallel MCMC sampling is that if the local posteriors differ significantly, perhaps due to noise or non-random partitioning of the dataset across nodes, the final combination stage can result in inaccurate global posterior.
 The recent work~\cite{Minjie:2014} presents a context aware distributed Bayesian posterior sampling method to improve inference quality.
 By allowing nodes to effectively and efficiently share information with each other, each node will eventually draw samples from a more accurate approximate full posterior, and therefore no long needs any combination.